 - Gain tools to overcome traditional stereotypes and roadblocks to obtaining leadership roles

 - Expand their networks and enhance their leadership skills by connecting with a variety of leaders who are trailblazers in their fields or organizations

 - Build relationships with other high potential future inclusive leaders

 This program supports equity by highlighting the value of diversity in leadership.
 Our desired outcome is to foster stronger representation in our leadership on campus and in industry to better reflect the demographics of our faculty, staff and students.

-- This program will run for 5 months during the academic year January through May in a cohort model that will develop relationships among program participants.
+- This program will run during the academic year, November through May in a cohort model that will develop relationships among program participants.

 - This program will be open to the following:

 - Faculty, Administrators, and Staff currently employed full-time

 - Students in junior or senior status, currently enrolled full-time